Who we are

 Working across the West of England

 Sight Support joined forces with Wiltshire Sight in 2019 and with Insight Gloucestershire in 2023 to share costs and to ensure provision of a coherent and effective service across the region.

 Wiltshire Sight, Insight Gloucestershire and Sight Support are separate, independent charities.
 But we work together closely to increase our effectiveness and coverage across the region.
 This helps us minimise our costs through sharing central activities such as IT systems, communications, volunteer support and administration.

 Did you know that 80% of sight loss is preventable?

-Together with Wiltshire Sight, we aim to increase awareness of the importance of eye health and sight loss prevention.
+Together with our partners Wiltshire Sight and Insight Glos, we aim to increase awareness of the importance of eye health and sight loss prevention.
 We do this by providing of training and running awareness-raising activities.
 We want to help communities, service organisations and the general public across the West of England to better understand sight loss prevention.

 Why we exist

 Every 6 minutes someone in the UK gets the news that they are losing their sight.
 And current figures suggest that by 2030, sight loss will affect 1 in 25 people living in the UK.
 Currently, over 53,000 people living in the West of England are living with sight loss.